7 Reasons your Thyroid Lab Tests are Anything but “Normal”

 The other hormonal systems will eventually crash after trying to "stabilize" the problem as much as possible.

-In the case of your thyroid the two most common hormonal imbalances that can further worsen thyroid function include:
+In the case of your thyroid, the two most common hormonal imbalances that can impact and worsen thyroid function include:

 - Adrenals and Cortisol Levels